Thorin215/Thorin215/README.md

 ## <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="20">**About Me:**

-Hi, I'm Thorin.
-I'm currently an undergraduate at Turing Class, Zhejiang University, major in computer science.
+🔭 I'm currently an undergraduate interested in MultiModal Understanding and Generation at Turing Class, Zhejiang University, major in computer science.
 Good to see you at my Github page!

-- 🔭 I’m currently interested in MLLMs, Agents and Interesting AIGC.

 ## 📈 Stats